View All

 By using the data science lifecycle, these industries are transforming their operations, driving success in ways that were unimaginable a few years ago.

-Before diving into a data science project, it’s crucial to lay the right foundation.
+Before diving into a data science project it’s crucial to lay the right foundation.
 This means understanding the business challenges you're trying to solve.

-Why does this matter?
-Estimates suggest that over 80% of AI projects fail, often due to misunderstandings about the problems they aim to solve and a lack of clear objectives.
+Did you know?
+Estimates suggest that over 80% of AI projects fail due to misunderstandings about the problems they aim to solve and a lack of clear objectives.
+Spending time on steps in the data science lifecycle ensures your project is set up for success.

 Also Read: Data Science Roadmap: A 10-Step Guide to Success for Beginners and Aspiring Professionals